 JSC Georgian Card (the "Company") is a joint stock company incorporated on 17 January 1997 in accordance with Georgian legislation with legal address at 106 Beliashvili Street, Tbilisi, Georgia.
-The consolidated financial statements of the Group for the year ended 31 December 2019 and 2018 comprise the Company and its wholly owned subsidiary, LLC Direct Debit Georgia, (together referred as the "Group").
+The consolidated financial statements of the Group for the year ended 31 December 2020 and 2019 comprise the Company and its wholly owned subsidiary, LLC Direct Debit Georgia, (together referred as the "Group").

 The Group provides transaction processing, personalisation, payment services via cash desks or self service terminals as well as maintenance services of self service terminals.
-As at 31 December 2019, the Company's shareholders were as follows:
+As at 31 December 2020 and as at 31 December 2019, the Company's shareholders were as follows:

-2019 2018
+2020 2019

 JSC Express Technologies 99.46% 99.46%

 Others 0.54% 0.54%

 100.00% 100.00%